sigcsets/sigcse2022/_authors/affiliated.md

 The abstract is the description of the event that will appear on the conference web pages.
 The description is limited to and must match verbatim the abstract section of the Event Proposal.
 The Event abstract must be submitted in plain text.
 The abstract for an accepted proposal SHOULD contain a URL with more information.
 (Abstracts of accepted Events can be edited in response to feedback.)

+### EasyChair Submission

+Please note that the questions in EasyChair were determined before it was decided that SIGCSE TS 2021 would be a virtual event.
+We do not wish to change the questions after submissions have opened as it may have unintended consequences with the submission system.
+Please answer the questions as best you can, ensuring that your virtual plans are in your PDF submission as that is what we will be working from.
+We sincerely apologize for the inconvenience.
+If you have any questions regarding your submission, please do not hesitate to contact [symposium@sigcse2021.org](mailto:symposium@sigcse2021.org).

 <a name="logistics"></a>

 ## Logistics